abelardopardo/ontask_b/docs_src/Tutorial/index.rst

 Tutorial
 ********

-The OnTask tutorial is organized as a set of tasks that are done using a set of files that contain data, actions, and other additional elements.
-Before attempting any of the tasks make sure you have an instructor account in an OnTask server and download and unpack the zip file :download:`dataset.zip <../Dataset/dataset.zip>`.
+The tutorial is organized as a collection of tasks.
+Some of them require the use of a set of files that contain data, actions, and other additional elements.
+Before starting to work on the tasks make sure you have an instructor account in an OnTask server.

+ and download and unpack the zip file :download:`dataset.zip <../Dataset/dataset.zip>`.
 Once unpacked, you should have a folder with the following files in it: ``student_list.csv``, ``midterm_results.csv``, ``forum_participation.csv``, ``blended_participation.csv`` and ``all_data.csv``.
 These files assume a hypothetical scenario shown in the following figure.

 .. figure:: the_dataset.png
    :width: 100%